MttArmstrong/testing-new-framework/_episodes/06-marking.md

 - "Individual files should include enough information to identify that they are copyrighted and licensed and point the recipient to the details."
 ---

-## Outline

-* Once you’ve chosen a license, you should ensure that it is indicated clearly in your software and documentation.
-    * A LICENSE file in the repository is a common starting point.
-Typically it contains the actual text of the chosen license.
-    * Best practice is to also mark individual source code files with copyright notices at the top of each file.
-Whether you need to include the entire license is debatable.
-You can probably refer to the text of the license elsewhere, along the lines of “License: 3-clause BSD, see file LICENSE”.

 So you've chosen a license for your software.
 Now you need to ensure that people are aware of it!
 This is particularly important for open-source software because you won't have the interaction of someone having to sign and return or otherwise indicate their acceptance of the terms that you would have with a proprietary license.